fordm777/flask-ecs/README.md

-# Hello Team at Dynatron Software #
+# Project To Create Flask app using ECS and Fargate #

 The solution was done using the following: